 Taking some time to work in your grimoire or journal during the Spring Equinox is such a lovely way to slow down and connect with this season.
 You can learn about the origins of a grimoire here.

-Since midwinter, how have your goals and intentions been coming along?
+Since Imbolc and midwinter, how have your goals and intentions been coming along?
 What challenges have you been facing, and how can you overcome them?
 Is this goal or intention no longer essential to you?
-Re-evaluate what matters most to you and how you can move forward with that goal.
+Re-evaluate what matters most to you and how you can achieve that goal.

 Give Back To Mother Nature